hellochick/Indoor-segmentation/README.md

 # Indoor-segmentation
 ## Introduction
   This is an implementation of DeepLab-ResNet in TensorFlow for Indoor-scene segmentation on the [ade20k](http://sceneparsing.csail.mit.edu/) dataset.
+This code is inherited from [tensorflow-deeplab-resnet](https://github.com/DrSleep/tensorflow-deeplab-resnet) by [Drsleep](https://drsleep.github.io/).
 Since this model is for `robot navigating`, we `re-label 150 classes into 27 classes` in order to easily classify obstacles and road.

 ### Re-label list:
 ```